AndrewJBateman/angular-budget-app/README.md

 ## :clipboard: Status & To-do list

-* Status: Completed, updated to Angular 10, all dependencies updated, retested and fully working.
+* Status: Completed, updated may 2021.
 This is working in desktop mode but does not resize correctly to mobile size.
 * To-do: nothing

 ## :clap: Inspiration